Bathhouse Row: Ozark

 The Ozark Bathhouse was completed in 1922 and designed by George Mann and Eugene John Stern of Little Rock.
 The building closed for use as a bathhouse in 1977.
+The building was repurposed as the Ozark Bathhouse Cultural Center in 2014.
+It is a venue for park events and displays artwork for the park's Artist in Residence program.

 On the interior, the central lobby has a marble counter with hallways to the men's and women's facilities on either side.
 Mirrors cover the walls in the lobby.
 The floor of the sun porch is covered with quarry tile, and most of the remaining floors in the building are finished with acrylic tile.
 Ceilings are concrete and painted plaster.
 Interior walls are brick and hollow tile finished with plaster.

 The two-story 37-room Spanish Colonial Revival building, approximately 14000 sqft, is constructed of brick and concrete masonry finished with stucco.
 The structure is trapezoidal in plan, although the impressive front elevation is symmetrically designed with twin towers composed of three-tiered setbacks flanking the main entrance.
 The main entrance is accessed through an enclosed sun porch, a later addition set between two pavilions that form the visual bases of the towers above them.
 The windows of the pavilions have decorative cartouches above them, as well as a series of rectangular setbacks that evoke a vague Art Deco appearance.
 Additional wings of the building continue to the north and south of the towers.
 The sloped roofs over the porch and part of the second story are covered with red clay tile.
 The hipped roofs of the towers, also covered in red clay tile, are topped with finials.
 The remainder of the roof is flat, with the exception of the metal-framed glass skylight over the porch.

 In 1928 concrete cooling tanks (finished with stucco on the exterior) were added to the rear of the building.
 The massage rooms were expanded in 1941.
 The cooling towers were removed in 1953 followed by a complete overhaul of the second story interior in 1956.
 The skylights were rehabilitated in 1983.